rashemish/rashem/README.md

-# Welcome to Rashe Mishra's Portfolio!
+# Welcome to Rashe Mishra's GitHub!

 Here you can view all of my design projects that are completed (or still in progress)